 Many people are still confused about how health insurance exchanges work; according to a recent poll by the Kaiser Family Foundation, 45 percent of Americans say they still don’t have enough information to understand the impact the ACA will have on their family.

-To reduce the confusion, One Medical Group is committed to arming you with the information you need to make smart decisions.
+To reduce the confusion, One Medical is committed to arming you with the information you need to make smart decisions.
 To that end, here are answers to a few of the most frequently asked questions we hear about One Medical and the Health Insurance Marketplace.

 Which exchange plans does One Medical participate in?